airbytehq/airbyte/airbyte-integrations/README.md

 ### Updating an Integration
-1. Create an integration using the generator
+1. Create an integration using the generator:

     ```
     npm run generate